Undergraduate Support Grants

 An application is rejected if:

-- It is not research or creative work (e.g. case analysis, leadership conference, MUN/MAL)
+- It is not a research, creative work, or academic research-based conference (e.g. leadership conference, MUN/MAL)

 - It scores poorly on the 4-point assessment scale